-Achieving continuous improvement is incorporated in ISO 9001:2015.
-All your company needs to do is to completely follow its ISO 9001 QMS, and continuous improvement will be a natural consequence.
+As stated, continual improvement is incorporated in ISO 9001:2015.
+All companies needs to do is completely follow their ISO 9001 QMS, and continual improvement will be a natural consequence.

 The following processes of the Quality Management System will help your company continuously improve: